Romani people: Culture

-There are records of Romani women practicing fortune-telling dating back centuries, using techniques such as palm-reading.
-It often served as a means of income, and was typically passed from mother to daughter.
-In 1747 and later again in 1824, palm-reading was made illegal in Britain, which led to it becoming a covert practice.
+Romani women practiced fortune-telling for centuries, using techniques such as palm-reading.
+It provided income, and typically passed from mother to daughter.
+In 1747 and later again in 1824, palm-reading was made illegal in Britain, which drove it underground.
 Romani fortunetellers were traditionally known as drabardi.
-While it was practiced as a trade aimed at non-Romani, it was virtually never practiced amongst Romani themselves.
-However, the notion that Romani people have psychic powers and that Romani women are fortunetellers also functions as a harmful stereotype sometimes still present to this day.
+While it was practiced as a trade aimed at non-Romani, it was virtually never practiced amongst Romani.
+However, the notion that Romani people have psychic powers and that Romani women are fortunetellers also functions as a continuing negative stereotype.

-Romani people historically practiced nomadic professions such as horse trading, metalworking, music, dancing, juggling, horse training, fortune-telling and training animals (such as bears).
-Romani people also earned money by working in the labour market as tinkers or sieve-makers.
-Romani people turned to roofing and blacktopping when metalworking had been superseded by factory-type technology.
+Romani people historically practiced nomadic professions such as horse trading, metalworking, music, dancing, juggling, horse training, fortune-telling and aninmal training (such as bears).
+Romani people also earned money as tinkers or sieve-makers.
+Romani people turned to roofing and blacktopping when metalworking was superseded by factory technology.

 Belonging and exclusion

-In Romani philosophy, Romanipen (also romanypen, romanipe, romanype, romanimos, romaimos, romaniya) is the totality of the Romani spirit, Romani culture, Romani Law, being a Romany, a set of Romani strains.
+In Romani philosophy, Romanipen (also romanypen, romanipe, romanype, romanimos, romaimos, romaniya) is the totality of the Romani spirit, Romani culture, Romani Law, and Romani identity.

 An ethnic Rom is considered a gadjo in Romani society if they have no Romanipen.
 Sometimes a non-Rom may be considered a Rom if they do have Romanipen.
 Usually this is an adopted child.
-It has been hypothesized that this owes more to a framework of culture than a simple adherence to historically received rules.
+It has been hypothesized that this owes more to a framework of culture than adherence to traditional rules.